gradle/gradle/subprojects/docs/src/docs/release/notes.md

 TODO Placeholder

+#### Support for built-in Twirl template types

+Gradle now supports Twirl templates that use HTML, JavaScript, txt and XML.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.